-ADHD—sometimes also called ADD—makes it difficult to stay on top of the multiple tasks of daily life, especially complex tasks that require organization, planning, and sustained focus.
-But while ADHD can be challenging, it doesn’t have to derail your life.
-There are many things you can do to help yourself or your child stay focused, turn chaos into calm, and manage the symptoms of distraction, hyperactivity, and impulsivity.
+ADHD can make it difficult to stay on top of things, especially complex tasks that require organization, planning, and sustained focus.
+But there are many things you can do to help yourself manage symptoms and stay focused.

 Effective treatments that don’t have to include medication

 What are the symptoms of ADHD in women?

 In women, symptoms of ADHD tend to involve more inattentiveness than hyperactivity or impulsivity.
 As a woman with ADHD, you may consistently forget items, details, or instructions, or have a difficult time staying organized or focused.
 Women with ADHD also tend to report more symptoms of anxiety and depression.
 You may also be better at masking your symptoms and developing coping strategies than men, which can make the condition less apparent and delay a diagnosis.

 What is the difference between ADD vs ADHD?

 Attention-deficit disorder (ADD) is an outdated name for attention-deficit hyperactivity disorder (ADHD).
 Whether or not a person demonstrates hyperactive behavior, the official diagnosis will still be ADHD, according to the Diagnostic and Statistical Manual of Mental Disorders.
 However, you might still hear people use the term ADD to describe ADHD.

 Because it can limit a person’s ability to perform daily tasks, such as learning in school or focusing at work, ADHD is considered a disability.
 Depending on where you live and the severity of your symptoms, if you have ADHD you might qualify for benefits, protections, and accommodations.
 For example, in the United States, ADHD is included under the Americans with Disabilities Act (ADA).